Daly Waters Airfield: History

-Daly Waters was Australia's first international airfield.
-The airfield was a centre for the London to Sydney air race of 1926 and was a refuelling stop for early QANTAS flights to Singapore.
-During the 1930s, the growth of international air travel meant the airport became a busy hub, despite its isolation and rudimentary facilities.
+Daly Waters was a refuelling stop for early pioneering flights through Darwin and QANTAS flights to Singapore (also via Darwin).
+During the 1930s, the growth of international air travel meant the airport became a busy refuelling point, despite its isolation and rudimentary facilities.
 The airfield was served by QANTAS, Australian National Airways and Guinea Airways as well as being an important connection point for MacRobertson Miller Airlines flights to Western Australia.